Discover Swiss Financial Secrets That Maximize Your Money!

 Why did I not talk about it before?

-Here is why I did not talk about budgetwarrior before it is not easy to start using it.
+The reason I did not mention budgetwarrior before, is because it is not easy to start using it.

 First, it only works on Linux, which most of my audience does not run.
 On top of that, if you want to run the web interface, you will have to run it on a server somewhere (either at home or on a VPS).
 So that limits, even more, the audience of the tool at this time.